Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Visa status termination is a significant setback that no J-1 exchange visitor wants to experience.
-It can affect your education, career, and future admission to the U.S. and becomes even more detrimental when you consider the application rigor involved in the J-1 visa application, and the time and money spent.
+However, a J-1 visa withdrawal may be something that you are considering.
+Bear in mind that there is a difference between withdrawal and termination.
+Termination can affect your education, career, and future admission to the U.S. and becomes even more detrimental when you consider the application rigor involved in the J-1 visa application and the time and money spent.

 However, early termination happens for many J-1 visa holders and places their statuses in jeopardy.
 If your J-1 visa has been terminated and you were wondering about what steps to take next, this article presents you with various options you can explore.